martinatogna/TinyIO-library-for-printf-and-scanf-/README.md

 # Testing:
 1. Modify the main.c or equivalent file to include printf and scanf statements for testing.
-2. Ensure that UART pins are correctly connected to your target device or development board.
+2. Ensure correct wiring and configuration of communication interfaces (e.g., UART pins or other communication methods) for your target embedded system.

 # Contribution
 Contributions to enhance and optimize the project are welcome.
 Please follow the guidelines:
 1. Fork the repository and create a feature branch.
 2. Make your changes, test thoroughly, and ensure compatibility.
 3. Submit a pull request detailing the changes made and the rationale behind them.
+This project demonstrates a robust implementation of standard I/O operations tailored for embedded systems, emphasizing the need to adapt these operations to specific serial communication interfaces for seamless integration and functionality.